mulesoft-assets/template-sap2sfdc-customer-broadcast/README.md

 # Use Case <a name="usecase"/>
 This Anypoint Template should serve as a foundation for setting an online sync of customers from SAP to Salesforce.
-Every time there is a new customer (SFDC account) or a change in already existing one, SAP will send IDoc with it to the running template which will update/create an account in Salesforce target instance.
+Every time there is a new Customer (SFDC Account) or a change in an already existing one, SAP will send the IDoc with it to the running template which will update/create an account in the Salesforce target instance.

 Requirements have been set not only to be used as examples, but also to establish a starting point to adapt your integration to your requirements.

-As implemented, this Anypoint Template leverage the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
+As implemented, this Anypoint Template leverages the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
 The batch job is divided in Input, Process and On Complete stages.

-The integration is triggered by SAP Endpoint that receives SAP Customer as IDoc XML.
-This XML is passed to the batch.
+The integration is triggered by an SAP Endpoint that receives a SAP Customer as IDoc XML.
+This XML is passed to the batch process.
-In the batch input the SAP Customer is transformed to Salesforce Account and in the only batch step it is upserted to Salesforce in batch commit.
+In the Batch Input stage the SAP Customer is transformed to a Salesforce Account and then upserted to Salesforce in the Batch Step using a Batch Commit.
 Finally during the On Complete stage the Anypoint Template will log output statistics data into the console.

 # Considerations <a name="considerations"/>